System Procedures

 Part 3.
 Credit for Prior Learning (CPL) - Internal College/University Assessments

-Colleges and universities shall offer students the opportunity to demonstrate college-level learning for CPL internal college/university assessment options that includes the components listed below.
+Colleges and universities shall offer students the opportunity to demonstrate college-level learning for CPL internal college/university assessment options.

 Subpart A. Types of CPL internal college/university assessment